wkjwang/qbcd1/README.md

 # qbcd1
-Causal Direction inference by the Prediction Bias of Quantile Regression
+Causal Direction Inference by the Prediction Bias of Quantile Regression This package is about inferring the causal direction between two variables (X→Y or Y→X) from a dataset about two variables X and Y.